codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 Due to historical reasons, by default, the CURLRequest shares all the options between requests.
-If you send more than one request with an instance of the class, this behavior may cause an error request with unnecessary headers.
+If you send more than one request with an instance of the class, this behavior may cause an error request with unnecessary headers and body.

 You can change the behavior by editing the following config parameter value in **app/Config/CURLRequest.php** to ``false``:

 .. literalinclude:: curlrequest/001.php

+.. note:: Before v4.2.0, the request body is not reset even if ``$shareOptions`` is false due to a bug.

 *******************
 Loading the Library